-I have a passion for “learning environment creation” and true “education” (drawing out answers from within).
-My Philosophy of Learning (or “Not*Teaching” or "Not*Consulting)) is derived to a large degree from Jerry Harvey's work at George Washington University, and especially his article titled “Learning to Not*Teach”.
+I have a passion for “rich learning environment creation,” entertaining/educational performance art and deep “education” (drawing out answers from within).
+That's me in the upper left, in costume, at the Burning Man TEDx conference held in Black Rock City last year (2013).
+I am opposed to "teaching," not that I believe it has ever occurred, not even once.
+This philosophy of “Not*Teaching” was derived to a large degree from Jerry Harvey's work at George Washington University, and especially his article titled “Learning to Not*Teach”.

 Recent clients and trainees, as well as students in my college classes, generally report that they find themselves in an information rich environment, full of support materials including textbooks, videos, role playing scenarios, academic journals, the popular press, and the web.
 They also find themselves confronted by powerful questions with few, if any, easy to find “answers.”
 They are encouraged to work in teams, to support and to learn from each other.
 “Cheating” is defined not so much as “stealing the answer from another student” as it is the “failure to share what you know freely and unconditionally with your peers.”
 The degree to which educational institutions and corporations create an environment of individual competition measured against the relative failure of one’s peers, is the degree to which, in my experience, we disserve institutions of both commerce and public service whose success largely depends on the creation of a true team.